Certification & Courses

 Mentorship (18 hours)

 18 hours of practice and feedback under the supervision of a senior fitness instructor certified through the CCAA.
-The CCAA will support you in linking with mentors in your area.
+If you are unable to find your own mentor, the CCAA link you certified instructors in your area where available.

 Watch the SFIC Mentorship video on Vimeo